Get access to funds and enjoy more flexibility with an unsecured personal loan.

 Steve works as a teacher and has two months off in the summertime.
 He wants to buy a boat in the Caribbean and house it there over the winter months.
 Since the prices for boats can be a bit high, he compares the costs of an unsecured personal loan from his bank and from an independent lender.

 Knowing he’ll be able to afford ongoing repayments on his current salary and already having a credit score of 850, Steve compares lenders offering loans for excellent credit scores only.
 After comparing lenders and loans, he decides to take out an unsecured personal loan through his bank since they offer him the most competitive rate.
 He spends the summer cruising around the Caribbean on his new boat.

 - No asset needed for security.

-When getting an unsecured personal loan, there’s no need to supply an asset as security.
-If you’re purchasing an asset with your funds you won’t have to risk it, and you also won’t need to risk an asset you already own.
+When getting an unsecured personal loan, there’s no need to supply an asset, like your home equity or your car, as security.
+Additionally, if you’re purchasing an asset with your loan, you won’t have to risk it either.

 - Flexible loan purpose.

 You can use the funds for a wide variety of legitimate and legal purposes, subject to the lender’s restrictions.
 When you apply for the loan, you will likely be asked to list your reason for needing it.

 - Easy application process.